English

 - read from a range of storybooks and non-fictions books matched to their phonic knowledge

-- develop comprehension skills in stories by answering questions
+- develop comprehension skills by answering questions about the text

 Writing